python-discord/bot/bot/resources/tags/blocking.md

 **What is asynchronous programming?**

-An asynchronous programme utilises the `async` and `await` keywords.
-An asynchronous programme pauses what it's doing and does something else whilst it waits for some third-party service to complete whatever it's supposed to do.
+An asynchronous program utilises the `async` and `await` keywords.
+An asynchronous program pauses what it's doing and does something else whilst it waits for some third-party service to complete whatever it's supposed to do.